ibbles/LearningUnrealEngine/Niagara.md

 Add a module to a section by clicking the `+` next to that section and type the module name.
 May need to uncheck "Library Only" to see your own modules.
+This is avoided by checking `Expose to Library` in the module settings.
 There may be dependencies between modules.
 The Emitter Editor will warn about unmet dependencies and provide help for fixing them.